magepages/mpdocs/docs/product-attachments/index.md

 * **Customer Group**: Stipulate group customers that can perform `Customer Action`
 * **Customer must login to download file**: Select "Yes" means that customers must login to view/download product attachment
 * **Only available for verified buyers**: Select "Yes" means that Customers must have at least 1 order of this product so that Product Attachments display to view/download.
+* **Order Status**: When the customer orders, if the order status is satisfied, the attached file will be viewed / downloaded.
 * **Customer Action**:
   * View Online
   * Download